Team Penske - History

 With Donohue, Penske Racing quickly made its mark in the USAC Championship Series utilizing high standards of car preparation, presentation and development.
 Donohue finished second at Indianapolis in 1970 and he recorded the team's first Championship Car victory in the Pocono 500 on July 3, 1971.
 Donohue earned Penske's first Indianapolis 500 triumph less than a year later with an average speed that would remain the race record for a dozen years.
-Since then, Penske Racing has become synonymous with Indy car racing, with 163 victories, 208 poles and 12 National Championships.
-Penske Racing, however, is probably best known for its 15 Indianapolis 500 victories, four with driver Rick Mears and three with Helio Castroneves.
+Since then, Team Penske has become synonymous with Indy car racing, with more than 170 race victories, over 200 poles and 13 National Championships.
+Penske Racing, however, is probably best known for its 16 Indianapolis 500 victories, four with driver Rick Mears and three with Helio Castroneves.

 With legendary racers Tom Sneva, Mario Andretti, Rick Mears and Bobby Unser, Al Unser and Danny Sullivan competing for the team, Penske Racing established itself as an Indy car powerhouse throughout the 70s and 80s.